-Pencil is a writing instrument that has a solid core made of clay and graphite, and wooden casing.
-We started using pencils when a vast deposit of graphite was found in England in 16th century.
-Graphite got its name from Greek word "graphein" which means "to write".
+A pencil is a writing instrument with a solid core of clay, graphite, and a wooden casing.
+We started using pencils when a vast deposit of graphite was found in England in the 16th century.
+Graphite got its name from the Greek word "graphene," which means "to write."

-At first, graphite was used cut in blocks and coated in sheep’s leather.
-Pencils were still made of graphite but were encased in wood which made them easier to use because graphite would not break.
-In time, due to various circumstances, pure graphite was harder to obtain and a substitute had to be invented.
-Solution came in mixture of powdered graphite and clay which is still used today.
-This method allowed manufacturing of pencils that had different hardness and different shades of black.
-Next step was a method of mass producing of pencils which brought its price down and allowed more people to come in possession of one.
-Eraser was added to the end of the pencil in 19th century and made it more practical.
-Although we have other tools for writing we still use pencils today, war writing and for drawing.
-Pencils evolved into mechanical pencils, colored pencils, grease pencils, those used by carpenters and other.
+At first, graphite was cut into blocks and coated in sheep’s leather.
+Pencils were still made of graphite but were encased in wood, making them easier to use because graphite would not break.
+Due to various circumstances, pure graphite was harder to obtain, and a substitute had to be invented.
+The solution came in a mixture of powdered graphite and clay, which is still used today.
+This method allowed the manufacturing of pencils with different hardness and shades of black.
+The next step was a method of mass-producing pencils which brought their price down and allowed more people to possess one.
+Eraser was added to the end of the pencil in the 19th century and made it more practical.
+Although we have other tools for writing, we still use pencils today for war writing and drawing.
+Pencils evolved into mechanical pencils, colored pencils, and grease pencils used by carpenters and others.

-First step in making a pencil is mixing of graphite powder with clay.
-The more graphite mixture has, the pencil will be softer and mark that it leaves on the surface like paper will be darker.
-Then a mixture is formed in long string-like forms and that can be done in two ways.
-First one is extrusion where mixture is forced through a hole of a precise diameter to make a string of a predetermined length and then baked to become hard and brittle.
-Second method uses a machine called a “billet press”.
-Mixture is poured into a mold that is plugged from the above a metal piston ascends from the bellow and presses the mixture until we get a hard, solid cylinder called a "billet."
-Cylinder also goes through an extrusion machine and a hole that makes it a desired diameter.
+The first step in making a pencil is mixing graphite powder with clay.
+The more graphite mixture has, the more the pencil will be softer, and the mark it leaves on the surface, like paper, will be darker.
+Then a mixture is formed in long string-like forms, which can be done in two ways.
+The first one is extrusion, where the mixture is forced through a precise diameter hole to make a string of a predetermined length and then baked to become hard and brittle.
+The second method uses a machine called a “billet press.”
+The mixture is poured into a mold plugged from above.
+A metal piston ascends from the bellow and presses the mixture until we get a hard, solid cylinder called a "billet."
+The cylinder also goes through an extrusion machine and a hole that makes it a desired diameter.

-Wood casing is usually made of cedar wood and it starts as narrow strips called "slats" which are already dried, stained, and waxed, to prevent warping.
-They are planed to give them a flat surface.
+Wood casing is usually made of cedar wood, and it starts as narrow strips called "slats," which are already dried, stained, and waxed to prevent warping.
+They are planned to give them a flat surface.
 They are passed through a cutter head which makes parallel semicircular grooves into them.
-These grooves are as deep as half of diameter of a graphite core and are placed on one side of the slat.
-Half of these slats are covered in glue on the side where they have grooves and earlier prepared graphite strings are placed in their grooves.
-Other half of slats are left without glue and turned around by a machine so their grooves are bellow.
+These grooves are as deep as half of the diameter of a graphite core and are placed on one side of the slat.
+Half of these slats are covered in the glue on the side where they have grooves, and earlier prepared graphite strings are placed in their grooves.
+The other half of the slats are left without glue and turned around by a machine so their grooves are below.
 They are placed over slats with glue and graphite.
-Each of these “sandwiches” is placed in a vise where it stays until glue dries.
-After drying, ends of slats are cut to remove excess glue.
+Each " sandwich” is placed in a vise where it stays until the glue dries.
+After drying, the ends of the slats are cut to remove excess glue.

-Pencils are then shape.
-Each sandwich goes through a machine that has two sets of cutters, one above and one below the sandwich.
-Each cutter cuts between graphite sticks a channel in triangular shape, shaping individual pencils that are hexagonal in the end.
+Pencils are then shaped.
+Each sandwich goes through a machine with two sets of cutters, one above and one below.
+Each cutter cuts between graphite sticks a channel in a triangular shape, shaping individual pencils that are hexagonal in the end.
 This shape prevents them from rolling from the desk when used.
-Pencils are then smoothed by sanders, painted and left to dry.
+Pencils are then smoothed by sanders, painted, and left to dry.
 This is repeated as many times as needed.
-When the final layer of color is done and dried, pencil is varnished.
-Excess varnish is removed by a machine which all so cuts pencils to the same size.
-Last step is attaching of a metal ring called “ferule” which hold the eraser and a logo of company is pressed.
+When the final layer of color is done and dried, the pencil is varnished.
+Excess varnish is removed by a machine that cuts pencils to the same size.
+The last step is attaching a metal ring called “ferule,” which holds the eraser, and a company logo is pressed.